 My Rating: 5/5

-Despite having read this book so young, I’d suggest reading it yourself before giving it to a child as it is an adult fantasy book with scenes that you might not be comfortable with your child reading!
+Despite having read Priestess of the White so young, I’d suggest reading it yourself before giving it to a child as it is an adult fantasy book with scenes that you might not be comfortable with your child reading!

-Canavan’s work doesn’t get enough praise or attention.
+Trudi Canavan’s epic fantasy books don’t get enough praise or attention.
 I hope more people will pick up these books in the future so they get the attention they deserve.